kelseyhightower/istio-ingress-tutorial/docs/05-istio-ingress-controller.md

 # Istio Ingress Controller

+In this section the Istio Ingress Controller will be deployed to each node in the `istio-ingress-pool` node pool using a DaemonSet.
+The reason for doing this is to provide dedicated resources to the Istio Ingress Controllers and support the ability to scale the `istio-ingress-pool` node pool independently of the `default` node pool.
+Using two different node pools also grants the ability to use different machine types for the Ingress Controllers and general workloads.

 ## Provision the Istio Ingress Controller

 ### Create the Istio Ingress Service Account and Cluster Role